Sanrax/flashcart-guides/docs/cart-guides/r4i-sdhc.md

 !!! info

-    This is a vast family of DSTTi-based carts from the r4i-sdhc.com team.
-Unlike other DSTT clones, DEMON carts have a heavily customized DSTT firmware, with different behavior from regular DSTT carts.
-The most notable difference is that these carts expect an encrypted `R4.dat` boot file, and a regular NDS file renamed to `R4.dat` will not suffice.
+    DEMON carts are DSTT clones with a customized DSTT firmware.
+The most notable difference is that these carts expect an encrypted `R4.dat` boot file.
 This is why booting other kernels than R4iMenu requires a bootstrap binary like nds-miniboot.
+RTS is another feature exclusive to the DEMON family and it's R4iMenu kernel, something not found in any other DSTT hardware.

-    RTS is another feature exclusive to the DEMON family and it's R4iMenu kernel.
-No other DSTTi hardware supports Real-Time-Save.
+    A list of all known DEMON carts can be found [here.](https://www.flashcarts.net/ysmenu-compat-ext#demon-dstti-clones)

 ### Setup Guide: